5 Minute Read

 "By working with an advisor and by having a plan in place, you can supercharge your retirement savings." —Chris Hogan

 Why is a retirement plan so important?
 Because it gives you a clear path to success.
 It inspires you to take action.
 So let’s create a retirement plan for your future!

 This savings plan will have three phases, and you can estimate your financial situation for each phase.
 Think of it the same way you do your budget.
 You’re making a plan for your money before you actually have it, based on projections for your income and expenses.

 It’s important to start with a solid financial foundation, so the first phase begins as soon as you are debt-free and have saved three to six months of expenses in your emergency fund.

 Phase One: Simply Save

-In the first phase, you’ll invest 15% of your income in good growth stock mutual funds through tax-advantaged retirement savings plans such as your employer’s 401(k) and a Roth IRA.
-It may not sound like much, but if you don’t follow through on this step, you won’t have any savings to make decisions about down the road.
+In the first phase, you’ll invest 15% of your gross income in good growth stock mutual funds through tax-advantaged retirement savings plans such as your employer’s 401(k) and a Roth IRA.
+It may not sound like much, but if you don’t follow through on this first step, you won’t have any savings to make decisions about down the road.